Algorithmic Accountability for the Public Sector – Report

 This report presents evidence on the use of algorithmic accountability policies in different contexts from the perspective of those implementing these tools, and explores the limits of legal and policy mechanisms in ensuring safe and accountable algorithmic systems.

-Read the executive summary for key findings and the full report for further detail on these findings and practical case studies of implemented policies.
+Read the executive summary for key findings and the full report below for further detail on these findings and practical case studies of implemented policies.